West Palm Beach Domestic Battery Lawyer

 What To Do if You Have Been Charged With a Domestic Battery

-If you have been charged with a domestic battery in West Palm Beach, Palm Beach Gardens, or a surrounding area, you should immediately seek the assistance of an experienced Florida criminal defense lawyer.
+If you have been charged with a domestic battery in West Palm Beach, West Palm Beach, or a surrounding area, you should immediately seek the assistance of an experienced Florida criminal defense lawyer.
 The earlier in the process I am able to begin putting together your defense, the more likely it is that we will be able to get your case dismissed.
 I will examine evidence, interview witnesses, scrutinize police reports, and develop your case from all possible angles.
 Even if dismissal is not an available option, I will work diligently to protect your rights, freedom, and reputation.
 Contact my firm online, or call 561-533-1221 today to schedule your no-cost initial consultation.